dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/AutomationUpdate.md

 All the properties and events are "passive", in the sense that they are provided for the use and convenience of applications, but WPF does not itself use them.
 With one exception:  WPF will automatically expose `true` as the value of `IsDialog` on a window that has been opened via `ShowDialog()`.

+The work adds two new fields to the `AutomationEvents` enum.
+There is precedent for this - .NET 4.7.1 added a field for the LiveRegionChangedEvent.

 # Discussion
 <!--